UTATRocketry/Discovery-Driver-Dev/README.md

 ## Overview

 This workspace contains three STM32 embedded firmware projects implementing a command-and-control system for remotely arming and disarming two independent Remote Arming Boards (RABs) from a central Flight Management Computer (FMC).
+For testing purposes, an L4 was used to emulate one of the RAB's.
+When implementing, you should treat that board as a second G0.

 ```
 FMC (Controller)